Bachelor's Programme in Music, with a specialization in World Music Performance

 Teachers

 The programme has an established team of teachers, where every teacher has a solid knowledge within their field: Ahmad al Khatib, Mia Marine, Jonas Simonson, Stefan Bergman, Ingrid Brännström, Helge Andreas Norbakken and Sofia Högstadius.
 In addition to the main teachers, instrument teachers and regular visits by guest teachers are offered.
-Read more about the teachers at the Bachelor's Programme in World Music.

 Who should apply?

-A programme for musicians with a background in one of the world's folk music genres.
+A programme for musicians with a background in one of the world's traditional music genres.
 You may also be active within non-Western art music, such as classical Arabic or Indian music, or hybrid forms of these.
 The programme is taught in English.

 Prerequisites and selection

 General entrance requirements for university studies.
 Special qualifications in the form of musical knowledge and skills is assessed at the admission test.
-The admission test is also the basis for the selection of eligible applicants.
+The admission test is also the basis for the selection of eligible applicants

 After graduation

-The programme is intended to offer preparation for future professional roles as musicians specializing in folk music, non-Western art music and the interaction of different musical styles.
+The programme is intended to offer preparation for future professional roles as musicians specializing in traditional music, non-Western art music and the interaction of different musical styles.
 In addition the programme is to provide students with the tools needed to enable communication with cultural circles in the surrounding community, knowledge about prevailing conditions in the free-lance sector and contacts in this network.
 The programme can also provide a basis for further study at master’s level or in teacher-training programmes.

 Facilities